-Students earning less than a 1.5 grade point average attempting more than 5 credits in any quarter will be placed on academic probation for the following quarter.
+Students earning less than a 1.5 grade point average in any quarter will be placed on academic probation for the following quarter.
 If a student is on academic probation for two consecutive quarters and has not earned the required grade point average, the student will be subject to academic dismissal.
 Students will be subject to academic dismissal if their cumulative grade point average falls below .75 at any time after completing 20 hours.